mrhj26ali/buildpolaris_ai/README.md

 uvicorn app.main:app --reload
 ```

-Never expose this service publicly â€” it is reachable only from
+Never expose this service publicly  it is reachable only from
 `buildpolaris_bff` on a private network segment .